NadaMAwad/ExamSystem/README.md

 ![image](https://user-images.githubusercontent.com/58444526/200630338-cb10a90b-8c31-40e8-a019-a6c50a88a5e1.png)

 ## ERD
-The team had a good perspective on the examination system and We agreed that the system should include several entities which are the following:
+The team had a good perspective on the examination system and we agreed that the system should include several entities which are the following:
 Students, Instructors, Departments, Exams, Questions, Courses.

 - These entities have specific relations according to the following rules: